-Bread is one of the staple foods in many cultures.
-It is usually eaten at different times of the day, and is associated with many other foods in more or less relevant ways.
+Visit bread is one of star foods of the diet in many cultures.
+It is generally eaten at different times of the day, and is associated with several other foods, in a more or less relevant way.

 What is bread?

-Bread is a food made of flour, water, salt and sometimes leaven or yeast to make it swell during baking.
-It is one of the staple foods in many cultures and civilizations.
+Visit bread is a food made of flour, water, salt and sometimes sourdough or yeast. to swell during cooking.
+It is a staple food in many cultures and civilizations.

-The history of bread is said to have begun as early as the Upper Paleolithic, a period extending from 45,000 to 12,000 years before the present, and the consumption of bread spread throughout Europe through the Phoenicians, a people originally from Phoenicia, the region that corresponds to present-day Lebanon.
+The history of bread dates back to the Upper Palaeolithic45,000 to 12,000 years before present, and bread consumption would have been spread throughout Europe by the Phoeniciansa people originally from Phoenicia, a region that corresponds to present-day Lebanon.

-The nutritional properties of the bread depend on the flour we choose for its preparation.
-Flour comes mainly from bread-making cereals, i.e. they are used to make bread, such as soft wheat (wheat), spelt or rye, which contain gluten.
+Visit the nutritional properties of bread depend on the flour that we choose for our preparation.
+The flour comes mainly from bread cerealsi.e. they are for bread-makingsuch as the soft wheat, spelt or ryewhich contain gluten.

-As a reminder, gluten is a set of proteins that can be more or less well digested depending on the individual, and it is what gives a dough its elasticity.
-The problem is that for reasons of yield, manufacturers have worked on numerous genetic crosses to increase the gluten content of wheat, in order to make the dough more elastic.
+As a reminder, the gluten is a set of proteins which can be more or less well digested depending on the individual, and this is the reason for dough elasticity.
+The problem is that, for reasons of yield, the industry has worked on numerous genetic crosses in order to achieve this. increase the gluten content of wheatto make the dough more elastic.
 They have also mutated the wheat to make it less tall, for ease of processing.
-It is therefore assumed that these modern gluten-rich wheat varieties may cause inflammatory and immune reactions in some individuals, such as digestive discomfort, migraines, ENT diseases and allergies.
+It is therefore assumed that these modern varieties of gluten-rich wheat are likely to provoke inflammatory and immune reactions in certain individuals, such as digestive discomfort, migraines, ENT diseases and allergies.

-In order to fully understand the bread issue and make the best choice according to its profile, it is necessary to distinguish between breads made from bread flours, which are mainly wheat flour -based breads in general, such as baguettes for example, and which contain gluten, and alternative breads, made from non-bread flours, which do not contain gluten, such as buckwheat breads.
+To fully understand the bread issue and make the best choice according to your profile, you need to make a clear distinction between breads made with bread flourwhich are mainly wheat flour breads baguette, for example, and which contain gluten, and alternative breadsmade from non-bread flours, which do not contain gluten, such as buckwheat bread.

 Link between bread and glycemic index

-The problem with most breads, whether industrial or bakery, is that they have too high a glycemic index.
-In other words, they raise blood sugar levels too quickly, causing a spike ininsulin, the hormone that is supposed to regulate blood sugar levels, and this can lead to fat storageand fatigue after the insulin spike.
+The problem with most breads, whether industrial or bakery, is that they have a glycemic index too high.
+In other words, they make raise blood sugar levels too quickly, causing a spike in insulin, the hormone that regulates blood sugar levels, and this phenomenon can lead to fat storageand fatigue after the insulin peak.

-This is particularly the case with rusks, white baguette, industrial bread or pastries.
+This is particularly true of rusks, white baguettes, industrial sandwich loaves and Viennese pastries.
 Fortunately, there are alternatives.

 What changes the glycemic index of bread?